svin24/svin.nvim/README.md

 ## Installation

 * I recommend installing Neovim's [latest stable version](https://vonheikemen.github.io/learn-nvim/101/installation.html).
-Or at least Neovim v0.9.

 * Backup your existing configuration if you have one.